symfony-cmf/symfony-cmf-docs/book/structuring_content.rst

 ...........

-Menu factories generate the full ``MenuItem`` hierarchy from the provided MenuNode.
+Menu factories generate the full ``MenuItem`` hierarchy from the provided menu node.
 The data generated this way is later used to generate the actual HTML representation of the menu.

 The included implementation focuses on generating ``MenuItem`` instances from ``NodeInterface`` instances, as this is usually the best approach to handle